Christopher M. Joseph

 2000 to 2002.
 Mr. Joseph joined Joseph, Hollander & Craft in August of 2002.

 Membership: Mr. Joseph is a member of the Kansas, Topeka, and Douglas County Bar

 Associations.
-He serves on the KBA criminal law committee and chairs the TBA legislative
+He serves on two KBA committees and chairs the TBA legislative committee.
+He

-Lawyers.
-He served on the Bench-Bar Committee for the United States District Court for the
+served on the Bench-Bar Committee for the United States District Court for the District of

-District of Kansas from 2009 to 2010, the Chair of the Merit Selection Panel for the
+Kansas from 2009 to 2010, was the Chair of the Merit Selection Panel for the reappointment of a

 Ratings: Mr. Joseph has earned Martindale-Hubbell Law Directory's highest “AV” rating for

-publication Best Lawyers in America for criminal defense, is designated as one of the top five
+publication Best Lawyers in America, is designated as one of the top five percent of Kansas

 Publications: "Is Scienter an Element of Criminal Securities Fraud in Kansas?," 48 U. Kan.
 L.